 Unique medication delivery for your unique needs

 Compounding enables prescribers and pharmacists to meet the special needs of patients.
 One of its most important benefits is to those patients who have difficulties with commercially available medication.
-With the prescriber’s consent, pharmacists can custom-prepare medications in a variety of unique dosage forms, including:
+With the prescriber’s authorization, pharmacists can custom-prepare medications in a variety of unique dosage forms, including:

 - Oral liquids

 The result?
 A way to take medicine that helps increase patient compliance.

 Custom flavoring is available for most oral medication forms, and unique delivery systems may be employed to help give medication to finicky patients.
 Many medications can be taken through a flavored lollipop.
 Infants especially benefit from alternate delivery devices such as pacifiers or baby bottles.
 These devices, which are provided in child-proof packaging, allow parents to dispense prescription medicine easily and accurately.

 Medication can be compounded into customized capsules, especially in cases where an alternate strength is required or to omit potential allergens or irritants, such as dyes, preservatives, or gluten.
 To lessen the number of doses to be taken, multiple medications often can be combined into a single dosage or made into sustained-release capsules.
 Vegetarian capsules made from cellulose are available for patients who do not want to take a gelatin capsule.

 Many medications can be compounded as oral liquids for those patients who have difficulty swallowing tablets and capsules.
 Some patients may have problems tolerating the taste of a commercially available liquid, but a compounding pharmacist can make a pleasant-tasting, custom-flavored oral solution or suspension which can be administered easily and accurately.
 Some medications may be available as effervescent powders, which are mixed with water to make a fizzy drink.